Tutoring News Post

 I'm kidding, of course: the digital SAT has been in the works for years now, but as of today's announcement (1/25/22), it's official.

 According to the College Board, the first round of digital SATs will arrive in time for the March 2023 International exams (and beyond).
-If you're curious about the real reason for this change: the College Board has encountered huge problems with international exam security, including test leaks, cheating scandals, score delays, and cancelled scores, and the digital SAT promises to be far more secure than paper-based exams.
+If you're curious about the real reason for this change: the College Board has encountered huge problems with international exam security, including test leaks, cheating scandals, score delays, and cancelled scores, and the digital SAT promises to be far more secure than paper-based exams—though the College Board's promises about "every student" having a "unique test form" are surely more hype than reality, since most high-scoring students will likely see the same counted questions, although possibly in a different order.

 Next come the Fall 2023 Digital PSATs, the March 2024 US Digital SATs, and the March 2024 School-Day SATs (also digital), at which point a paper exam option will no longer be available anywhere — with the exception of students with accommodations, who will still have the option of paper-based testing.

--The digital SAT will be shortened to 2 hours, 24 minutes, including the 10-minute break — from 3 hours, 15 minutes on the current version of the SAT, or 3 hours, 35 minutes if you include the 5th, "experimental" section that is unscored.
-Test times will become more flexible, and test dates will become more frequent.
+-The digital SAT will be shortened to just 98 questions in 2 hours, 24 minutes, including the 10-minute break — from 154 questions in 3 hours, 15 minutes on the current version of the SAT, or 3 hours, 35 minutes if you include the 5th, "experimental" section that is unscored.
+Test starting times will likely become more flexible, and test dates will likely become more frequent.
 Students will be allowed to bring their own laptop computers or tablets.
-(Loaner devices will be provided for those who request them in advance.)
+Loaner devices (Chromebooks, to be specific) will be provided for those who request them in advance.

 -The exam requires internet connectivity, and is designed to pick up right where you left off if your computer crashes, freezes, loses power, or drops internet signal.

--Despite its somewhat deceptive name, the digital SAT is NOT an at-home exam: you must take the exam in an official College Board testing center, such as your local high school.
+-Despite its somewhat deceptive name, the digital SAT is NOT an at-home exam: you must take the exam in an official College Board testing center, such as your local high school, on an official SAT test date.

 -Given the digital SAT's shorter length, there will only be 2 sections: 1) a combined Reading and Writing section, and 2) a Math section — both about one hour in duration.
-Each section will be composed of two modules, and will follow a "section-level adaptive format," where a student's performance on the first module of questions will determine the difficulty level (easy, medium, hard) of their second module of the same type, similar to the GRE.
+Each section will be composed of two modules, and will follow a "section-level adaptive format," where a student's performance on the first module of questions will determine the difficulty level (easy or hard) of their second module of the same type.

 -Scores will be returned within days, not weeks.
 Additional features ("Testing Tools") will include a countdown timer and a math reference page with common formulas (same as the current SAT), as well as Mark for Review, Annotate, and Zoom options.